Foothill Model Works

 Extended knuckle coupler installed in link & pin draw head on the Robert Dollar shay, Roots of Motive Power, Willits, CA, 5/20/2005.
 Yes, the draw head IS mounted upside down; No, I don’t know why.
 It was that way in service.

-A common complaint we hear from our customers is the fact that they have trouble finding cars whose coupler height matches very low coupler height of Bachmann’s On30 locomotives and freight cars.
+A common complaint we hear from our customers is the fact that they have trouble finding cars whose coupler height matches the very low coupler height of Bachmann’s On30 locomotives and freight cars.
 (It’s the Bachmann cars that are off, by the way.
 They’re set to NMRA HO standard gauge height, which quite low for O scale.)
 While this problem can be somewhat alleviated using couplers with offset heads, real railroads found a solution to this problem ages ago: extended knuckles.
 Oddly enough, there is no “standard” coupler height in prototype railroading in the United States.
 The F.R.A. rule-book only specifies that there has to be less than a 4″ mismatch in relative coupler height.
 Remember, prototype cars can have new/old wheels, different trucks, different draft gear, different couplers, and can be empty or fully loaded.
 All which effect where a coupler ends up relative to the top of the rails.
 Coupler mismatches were far more common before WWII on standard gauge railroads and was fairly common throughout the history of narrow gauge and industrial railroading; particularly in the logging industry.

-Bachmann 2-6-6-2 Tender w/Kadee® #27, Medium Shank Underset coupler and FMW-4008 Extended Knuckle installed; coupled to a completed, On3, FMW-2211, Proto-Freelance, 2400 Gal.
+Bachmann 2-6-6-2 Tender w/Kadee® #27, Medium Shank Underset coupler and FMW-4008 Tall Extended Knuckle installed; coupled to a completed, On3, FMW-2211, Proto-Freelance, 2400 Gal.
 Tank Car Kit (equipped w/factory Kadee® #26, Long Shank Centerset coupler).
 The tender is near completion on conversion to an On3, Oahu Railway #85 style, oil burning locomotive.

-Completed, FMW-2219, On3 Coal Car Kit w/Kadee® #26, Long Shank Centerset coupler; coupled to a Wiseman Model Services, On3 Vertical Boiler Shay C.N. #21 (equipped w/factory Kadee® #5, Medium Shank Centerset coupler with FMW-4008 Extended Knuckle and slotted shank modification installed).
+Completed, FMW-2219, On3 Coal Car Kit w/Kadee® #26, Long Shank Centerset coupler; coupled to a Wiseman Model Services, On3 Vertical Boiler Shay C.N. #21 (equipped w/factory Kadee® #5, Medium Shank Centerset coupler with FMW-4008 Tall Extended Knuckle and slotted shank modification installed).

-The patterns for this part were made by Dave Squire, an accomplished pattern maker who has done work for PSC and The Back Shop.
-In fact, if you’ve been around narrow gauge modeling long enough, you probably own some of his excellent work already and don’t even know it!
-Foothill Model Works is proud to add this incredibly useful part to our line of detail parts.
-Orignially designed for the old, “whisker spring” McHenry HO couplers, they also work in Kadee®’s line of HO couplers that use the #5 head (i.e. #3, 5, 9-11, 16, 21-29, 31-39, 41-47, & 49), Bachmann® E-Z Mate® HO couplers, and in McHenry’s current line of coil spring HO couplers.
-(The pivot area of the knuckle may have to be thinned on modern McHenry HO couplers.)
 These lost wax castings, were cast in “white bronze” (a material similar to brass) that is strong, long wearing, and has a silver color which will allow the exposed areas of the part to look like steel (rather than yellow color of brass).
 When properly installed, these castings retain all practical benefits of a fully functional Kadee® coupler while offering a simple and prototypical solution to the coupler mismatch problem!

 Installation Instructions: